 In 2014, my husband and I were blessed with a daughter, and in late 2017, a son.
 As a mom, I’m learning what it’s like to raise a family in Napa.
 I worry about what our community is going to look like when my kids grow up.
 I want Napa to be a happy, healthy, vibrant, safe community that feels like home.
 When my kids finish school, I want them to want to come back to Napa to make their lives here, too.
 By serving on our council, I get to have a pivotal role in shaping a vision for our city’s future.

 On January 31, 2015, I was appointed to the Napa City Council to fill the vacancy left by Alfredo Pedroza’s appointment to the Napa County Board of Supervisors.
-In my time on the Council, I demonstrated that I am an effective leader, and worked to find common sense solutions to some of Napa’s biggest challenges, such as traffic, public safety, responsible development and growing the local economy.
-As the City of Napa’s representative on the Napa Sanitation Board, I am continuing my public service by following those same values.
+In 2018, I was proudly elected to the position.
+In my time on the Council, I have demonstrated that I am an effective leader, and I work hard to find common sense solutions to some of Napa’s biggest challenges, such as traffic, public safety, responsible development and growing the local economy.

 No matter what issues you believe are the most important in Napa—affordable housing, traffic, economic development—they are all connected to growth.
 Coming from a farming family, I understand how special small towns are, and how we have to balance agriculture with urban development and do what we can to preserve what makes Napa special.